anuzsubedi/my-discord-bot/readme.md

-Here's the draft for your updated `README.md` file based on your latest changes:

----

 # My Discord Bot

 I initially created this bot for personal use, but I decided to open-source it to benefit others as well.
 Over time, the bot has evolved to support multiple servers and use a MySQL database for configuration, making it more scalable and flexible.